 Setting up project tags

 Tags are an optional feature for organizing your projects.
-A tag is first added in Basics where you give it a name and color.
+Enable tags by creating the first tag in Basics where you give it a name and color.
 Once a tag is added there and set to active, you can open up individual projects and see the tag property is now available.
 A tag appears as a colored dot next to the projects in the main projects overview, and text can be read by hovering over the dot.

 The tags can be used to filter several views in Roughly Right.
 It can be useful as a way to measure the profitability of different types of projects e.g. retainers vs fixed price, etc.